- April 25, 2019

 - It offers a unique blend of base building, deck management, and tower defense mechanics that can be engaging and fun.

-- The humor and quirky dialogues throughout the game add a delightful touch to the gameplay.
+- The humor and quirky writing add a delightful touch to the gameplay, making it enjoyable for fans of lighthearted fantasy themes.

-- The game suffers from frustrating RNG mechanics that can lead to soft failures and make progress feel overly reliant on luck.
+- The game heavily relies on RNG, which can result in soft failures and make progress feel overly dependent on luck rather than skill.

-- There are numerous bugs and design flaws, including poor hitboxes and confusing tutorials, which detract from the overall enjoyment.
+- There are numerous bugs and design flaws, including confusing tutorials, poor UI, and spelling/grammar errors that detract from the overall quality.

 story